15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 The LPG boiler and 17-liter water tank are in the garage as well.
 The water tank has a shower hose attached to it for outdoor showering and hosing down.

 Callan and Meghan converted their Dodge Sprinter van into an epic, super chic, off-grid home on wheels.
+The end product is one of the nicest campervans with a bathroom we’ve ever come across.

 The first thing you see when you enter is a surprisingly beautiful bathroom, with blue glass tile, a cassette toilet, and a hot-water shower.